PubHubs/PubHubs/docs/deploy/client/README.md

 # Client settings

 These are instructions to setup and run the Hub client.
 We assume that you already have the Hub server up and running.
-And, as such, that you have received some confidential information from PubHubs Central which you need here.
-See [Hub server instructions](../hub/README.md).

 ## Setup